 No practice guidelines from professional medical societies supporting the use of medical alert devices exist as of this writing.
-A U.S. Preventive Services Task Force guideline that concluded there is adequate evidence that exercise has a moderate benefit in preventing falls among the elderly does not include medical alerts or other emergency medical systems in its report (U.S. Preventive Services Task Force, 2018).
-Other guidelines focus on preventing falls, rather than responding to them.
+A U.S. Preventive Services Task Force guideline that concluded there is adequate evidence that exercise has a moderate benefit in preventing falls among the elderly does not include medical alerts or other emergency medical systems in its report (U.S. Preventive Services Task Force, 2024).